iairu/pcap_analyzer/README.md

 ### Package version check

-In case of incompatibilities, detailed information about package versions in `PACKAGES.md` generated using `pip list > PACKAGES.md`.
+In case of incompatibilities, detailed information about package versions in `requirements.txt` generated using `pip freeze > requirements.txt`.

 Most of these packages are installed as dependencies automatically.